 Fill Your Bag For The Win

-- When they say “nothing over 5 years old”, they mean it.
-This is not a vintage seller, and for the most part they seemed to be able to tell the difference.
-The only exception I slipped through was an amazing pair of ready-to-wear pants from a couture designer.
-While they are decidedly older than 5 years, they are also in perfect condition, basically never worn, and incredibly unique.
+- When they say “nothing over five years old”, they mean it.
+They are not a vintage seller, and for the most part, they seemed to be able to tell the difference.
+The only exception I slipped through was an unusual pair of ready-to-wear pants from a couture designer.
+While they are decidedly older than five years, they are also in perfect condition, almost never worn, and incredibly unique.

 - You will never receive anything in questionable condition, so don’t bother sending anything in an equally terrible state.
-I have ordered at least one piece from the site that was listed as “slight pilling”, but upon arrival of said garment, essentially no pilling was to be seen.
-As a test, several of the items I sent were in, what I would classify as “slight pilling” – the company duly rejected them, and rightly so.
+I have ordered at least one piece from the site listed as “slight pilling”, but upon arrival of said garment, there was no visible pilling.
+As a test, several of the items I sent were, what I would classify as “slight pilling” condition.
+The company duly rejected them, and rightly so.

 - They love brand names.
 And it doesn’t necessarily matter what name that is.
-There seems to be tons of clothing from store brands such as Target’s Merona, or fast fashion brands like Forever 21 and Old Navy.
+There are tons of clothes from store brands such as Target’s Merona, or fast fashion brands like Forever 21 and Old Navy.
 So it’s worth keeping in mind: we curate this store, so if we send what’s better, then what’s better will be available to buy.

-- If you’re not ready for it to end up shredded, either don’t send it or make sure you buy the return service.
+- If you’re not ready for your sartorial sentiments to end up shredded, either don’t send them, or make sure you buy the return service.
 Because chances are there will be quite a few pieces you think they will love, that they won’t.
-I’ll admit it, I’m still a little sad about the $400 Italian wool vest they rejected, but hopefully it is being resold now, just a little further down the line…
+I’ll admit it, I’m still a little sad about the $400 Italian wool vest they rejected, but hopefully, it is being resold now, just a little further down the line…

 - The bottom line is this: ThredUP is not an excuse to buy more, but it is an excuse to buy better.